-Harmeen Mehta is the Chief Information Officer & Head Cloud and Security Business of Bharti Airtel Limited.
-She leads the Cyber security, Cloud and Applications businesses for Bharti Airtel.
-She has over 20 years of experience as Global CIO and global technology roles with companies such as BBVA (Banco Bilbao Vizcaya Argentaria), Bank of America Merrill Lynch, and HSBC.
-She also worked as a consultant to British Airways and Qantas.
-Harmeen has lived in 11 countries and worked across over 30 countries in all continents.
-Harmeen is the recipient of the prestigious 2018 MIT Sloan CIO Leadership Award and the TMForum Global CIO of the year award.
-She has also been recognized by Economic Times as top 10 women in the telecom and tech industry across the globe.
-Harmeen has also been awarded the Women of the Decade in Innovation & Leadership by the Women Economic Forum.
-Harmeen is the Vice-chair and Board member for TM Forum and other startups in India and the Silicon Valley.
+Harmeen Mehta joined BT on 01 March 2021, in a newly created role as Chief Digital & Innovation Officer.
+She leads the Digital unit in BT, accountable for digital innovation and delivery, IT delivery and transformation, data strategy and solutions, and IT architecture and governance.
+She has over 20 years of experience as Global CIO and in global technology roles with companies such as Bharti Airtel, BBVA (Banco Blibao Vizcaya Argentaria), Bank of America Merrill Lynch, and HSBC.
+She also worked as a consultant to British Airways and Qantas..
+Ms Mehta has lived in 11 countries and worked across over 30 countries around the world.
+She is the recipient of the prestigious 2018 MIT Sloan Leadership Award, and the TM Forum Global CIO of the year award.
+She has also been recognized by the Economic Times as one of the ‘top 10 women in the telecoms and tech industry’ category from across the globe.
+She has also been awarded the ‘Woman of the decade in innovation and leadership’ accolade, by the Women Economic Forum.
+Ms. Mehta is the vice-chair and Board member for TM Forum and other start-ups in India and the Silicon Valley.

 As editor in chief of MIT Sloan Management Review, Paul Michelman leads editorial strategy and operations for one of the world’s most influential sources of new ideas for business leaders.
 He is also the host and executive producer of MIT SMR’s popular Three Big Points podcast.
 With a sharpened focus on addressing the management challenges of the digital age through a daily published website, a quarterly print edition, and a growing portfolio of new digital products and services, MIT SMR has grown audience by more than 75% over the past four years.
 MIT SMR was recently named the world's second most influential publication on digital transformation and as a finalist in the 2019 Folio Ozzie Awards for Issue of the Year.